UniMath/agda-unimath/src/synthetic-homotopy-theory/families-of-types-pushouts.lagda.md

 ## Definitions

-### The structure of type families over pushouts
+### The structure of type families over span diagrams

-**Note.** In the definition of structure of type families over pushouts we will assume that the families `A → 𝒰` and `B → 𝒰` are of the same [universe level](foundation.universe-levels.md).
+**Note.** In the definition of structure of type families over span diagrams we will assume that the families `A → 𝒰` and `B → 𝒰` are of the same [universe level](foundation.universe-levels.md).